Rehema Chachage: Reception

-Apart of her international exhibitions and awards, Chachage participated as panelist and lecturer in workshops and also co-curated exhibitions.
+Apart from her international exhibitions and awards, Chachage participated as panelist and lecturer in workshops and also co-curated exhibitions.
 Further, she was invited as Artist-in-Residence by cultural organizations in Germany, Japan, Norway and The Netherlands.

 In her chapter titled "An African Woman Coming to Voice Through a Multimodal Artwork" art historian Margareta Wallin Wiktorin discussed Chachage's video installation Kwa Baba Rithi Undugu of 2010 in detail.
 Chachage's work was originally scheduled to be exhibited at the 2012 Dak'art biennale and appeared in the corresponding catalogue, but did not arrive in time for the art show.
 Commenting on the work's theme of "voice and lack of voice", the reviewer interpreted this installation as "the female subaltern's ability to speak in a contemporary African context," and as a response to Gayatri Spivak's essay "Can the Subaltern Speak?"
 In an article for the academic journal African Arts about the discourse on the arts of Africa, Chachage was further quoted saying: "I prefer to listen closely to those voices which seem to be speaking from a place of difference and are met with indifference."

 In March 2022, Oxford anthropologist Dan Hicks reported about an art installation in Leipzig's ethnological Grassi Museum.
 In this collaboration between Tanzanian artists Rehema Chachage and Valerie Asiimwe Amani and the Germany-based PARA collective, the artists replaced museum's original display of its former director Karl Weule with an art installation that revisited dispossession and colonial memory through decolonial perspectives.